 - Allow data subjects to withdraw their consent at any time.

 - Obtain consent from the data subject prior to using his/her data in a manner that is materially different from what data subject has agreed.

 Section 3: Passive Data Collection

-Whenever possible, passive data collection must be based on the consent of the data subject.
+The collection of data by observing, measuring, or recording a data subject’s actions or behavior] must whenever possible be based on the consent of the data subject.
 In such situations, researchers must provide clear and simple methods for data subjects to grant and retract their consent.

-Where it is not possible to obtain consent, researchers must have legally permissible grounds to collect the data and must remove or obscure any identifying characteristics as soon as operationally possible.
+Where it is not possible or practical to obtain consent, researchers must have legally permissible grounds to collect the data and must remove or obscure any identifying characteristics as soon as operationally possible.

 Section 4: Use of Secondary Data